Wildhoney/Leaflet.FreeDraw/README.md

 ### Exit Create Mode

-After drawing a polygon the `L.FreeDraw.MODES.CREATE` mode will automatically be exited &ndash; but this can be suppressed by specifying `freeDraw.options.exitModeAfterCreate(false)` in which case the create mode will be persisted until the user explicitly exits it.
+After drawing a polygon the `L.FreeDraw.MODES.CREATE` mode will automatically be exited &ndash; but this can be suppressed by specifying `freeDraw.preferences.exitModeAfterCreate(false)` in which case the create mode will be persisted until the user explicitly exits it.

 ## Modes